When you need change — and you need it to last

 We focus on what’s happening between you now, and what’s been simmering under the surface for too long.
 Using a blend of Gottman Method and Relational Life Therapy, we explore how you fight, how you speak (or don’t), and how you defend, withdraw, control, collapse, or keep peace at the cost of your truth.

+Together, we build communication skills and work with the deeper emotional patterns that keep those skills from sticking.
 That can mean naming what’s real instead of what’s polite, or practising active listening — staying present with what you hear without preparing a counterattack or shutting down.
-We practice repair, not perfection.

 I’m engaged throughout, and directive when that’s needed and appropriate — keeping the work anchored in two things: authenticity and relationship.